chenebroad/scrnaseq_pipeline_changes/README.md

 ## Installation

-Outside of installing the yaml, one would also need to create an environment:
+You will need some way of running conda/python.

+Firstly create an environment from this yaml and activate it:

-`conda create -n alto-terra -f alto-terra.yaml python=3.10`
+`conda create -f alto-terra.yaml`

+`conda activate alto-terra`

 Additionally, making sure that permissions are set up accordingly for the Google Cloud SDK: